Akselera Tech

 Weekend enterprise waste$2.97M/year across 43 accounts

-Running ads 24/7 is Google's default.
-For many service businesses, this means paying for clicks at 3 AM that will never become customers.
+Google runs your ads 24/7 by default.
+For many service businesses, that means paying for clicks at 3 AM that will never become customers.

 Dayparting Value by Business Type